 Under the Michigan child support guidelines, the total amount of child support consists of three parts:

-You can estimate what you might pay by using the Michigan Department of Health and Human Service's online MiChildSupport Calculator.
+You can find the most current version of the guidelines and supplements on the Michigan Courts Child Support Formula webpage.
+Also, you can estimate what you might pay by using the Michigan Department of Health and Human Service's online MiChildSupport Calculator.
 To use the calculator, you'll need to know both parents' net income and the parenting time each has with the child.
 "Net income" equals all income (the "gross income") minus deductions and adjustments allowed by the child support guidelines.

 The first step in calculating child support in Michigan is to establish both parents' net incomes.
 The guidelines use what's called the "General Care Equation" to calculate the parties' base support obligation—an amount that takes into account the parents' net incomes and the number of children that will be supported.
-You can look at the state's General Care Support Table (see § 2.03 in the Michigan Child Support Formula Supplement) for an approximation of what your support obligation might be.
+You can look at the state's General Care Support Table (found in the supplement to the Child Support Formula manual) for an approximation of what your support obligation might be.

 For purposes of calculating child support in Michigan, income includes: